noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - FYI: both ARG and ENV leave traces in the image
   - build time
     - ARG:
-      - settings vars for when building an image
+      - build time vars
       - setting default runtime ENV values
-      - export vars to a file so subsequent images can access them
+      - can export vars to a file so subsequent images can access them
   - runtime
     - ENV:
-      - available at runtime
+      - cli env vars take precedence over .env vars
-      - can be set via ARGs
+      - can use ARG values for defaults
-    - .env: best place to set runtime vars
+    - .env: prefer over cli vars to set defaults and allow the consumer to override via cli

 ```sh
   # on mac